tc39/proposal-smart-pipelines/readme.md

 </details>

 <details>
-<summary>The conditional-expression production rule in here would be replaced
+<summary>In this proposal, the conditional-expression production rule would be
-with one for pipeline-level expressions, which will be defined next.</summary>
+replaced with one for pipeline-level expressions, which will be defined next.</summary>

+The new version:

 ```
-// New version
 AssignmentExpression[In, Yield, Await] :
   PipelineExpression[?In, ?Yield, ?Await]
   [+Yield] YieldExpression[?In, ?Await]